shrutiahuja/shrutiahuja.github.io/_pages/about.md

 - **Metagenomic Surveillance (on-going)**

-  - Optimizing bacterial concentration and DNA capture using paper dipsticks for 16S rRNA sequencing and metagenomic profiling of wastewater samples from residential areas in Mumbai, India.
+  - Optimized bacterial concentration and DNA capture using paper dipsticks and PTFE membrane filtration method(PMF) for 16S rRNA sequencing for microbial profiling of wastewater samples from residential areas in Mumbai, India.
+Identified ~250 taxa across multiple phyla, comparing the microbial diversity and relative abundances obtained from the dipstick and PMF extraction workflows against commercial kit–based method.

 ***The research problems that I wish to explore in the future:***

-- Develop point-of-use rapid diagnostics to detect infectious diseases.
+- Develop low-cost rapid diagnostic platforms to detect infectious diseases in regions lacking basic laboratory infrastructure.

-- Pathogen surveillance using next generation sequencing understanding pathogen spillover, metagenomics, variant detection, and AMR profiling across clinical or environmental samples.
+- Microbial surveillance using metagenomics to detect emerging pathogens and AMR transmission across clinical or environmental samples.

 I am enthusiastic about working on real world-healthcare problems, optimizing and curating bioassays amenable to eventual integration with commercially viable platforms.
 My experience with [typhoid detection from blood and tuberculosis detection from sputum samples using immunomagnetic cell capture technique](https://shrutiahuja.github.io/industrial-projects/) piqued my interests in affordable diagnostics.
 During my Ph.D., I focused on devising simple, feasible solutions for wastewater monitoring in communities lacking adequate sanitation infrastructure and treatment facilities.
 My work primarily centred on microbial concentration and nucleic-acid extraction strategies, which I integrated with field-portable thermocyclers for on-site pathogen detection, further strengthing my interest in creating cost-effective solutions for LMICs.